Crisp & Co is a proud supporter of Breast Cancer Awareness Month, the annual campaign to raise awareness about the impact of Breast Cancer.

 If your partner agrees to a trial separation, there are likely to be various practical issues you need to consider to ensure you and your family are taken care of during the separation.
 Our expert family lawyers have extensive experience guiding families through separation, including planning for the practical aspects of the arrangement.

-For advice and support with any aspect of divorce and separation, please get in touch with our family lawyers in London and across the South East now by calling 020 3281 7885 or contact your local Crisp & Co office.
+For advice and support with any aspect of divorce and separation, please get in touch with our separation agreement solicitors by calling 0330 013 0381 or contact your local Crisp & Co office.

 A separation agreement can be used when a couple who are married or in a civil partnership wish to separate, but have not yet decided whether they wish to divorce or dissolve their civil partnership.